 The way we conduct business around the world is fundamentally changing.
 Leading brands are embracing digital-first encounters with their customers, engaging with users across an increasing number of channels, and harnessing the power of data to create highly-tailored experiences.
 They’re also innovating on ways to meet their customers with empathy and flexibility, no matter the circumstance.

-To learn more about how businesses are optimizing their digital-first experiences, Salesforce Research analyzed data from four different research studies.
+To learn more about how businesses are optimising their digital-first experiences, Salesforce Research analysed data from four different research studies.

 To better meet customer expectations, digital leaders are adopting new channels of engagement, like chatbots and self-service tools, which have been classified as “emerging” in recent years.
 Social media, video, and digital ads have become the three most common means of reaching customers, underlining the value in implementing digital-first marketing toolkits.

 Eighty percent of customers say the experience a brand provides is just as important as its products or services.
 As the world becomes increasingly digital, businesses are seizing new opportunities for capturing insights on customer behavior and preferences.
 The most innovative digital leaders are harnessing this customer data to provide a consistent, convenient, and empathetic brand experience.
 But this dependency on data isn’t without its challenges.

 As Google, Apple, and others restrict the use of third-party cookies, leaders have to rely more on known digital identities, such as email addresses, social IDs, and transactional data to personalise customer experiences.
 Marketers are also faced with customer data-privacy concerns.
 Customers are increasingly demanding more transparency with data use, and only 27% completely understand the way that brands collect, store, and use their data.
 As a result, over 60% of marketers say they are going above and beyond regulations and standards to protect their customers’ privacy.